In this video, I will describe five Photoshop tricks and tips you probably don’t know.

 Photoshop Trick 02 – Keep a Text Record of Every Step With Photoshop’s History Log

-To keep text record of every single step that you have done to an image, turn on Photoshop’s History Log.
+To keep a text record of every step you have done to an image, turn on Photoshop’s History Log.

 Press Ctrl K (Mac: Command K) to bring up the Preferences panel.
 In the History Log tab, click on the History Log check box.
-Then click Text File, and choose a location to save the file and give it a name.
+Then click Text File, choose a location to save the file, and give it a name.

 Photoshop Trick 03 – Open a Flattened Version of a Layered PSD

-To open a flattened version of a layered PSD file, go to File > Open and find the PSD file you would like to open and click on it once to select it.
+To open a flattened version of a layered PSD file, go to File > Open, find the PSD file you would like to open, and click on it once to select it.
 Then hold down Shift Alt (Mac: Shift Option) and click Open.
-Photoshop will then ask you if you want to “Read the composite data instead.”
+Photoshop will ask you if you want to “Read the composite data instead.”
 Press OK, and a flattened version of that file will open up.

 Remember always to do a “Save As.”
 Saving the document will override the original file, and you will lose all your layers.